 Source: IoT Analytics

-As the research shows, almost a quarter of all projects are within the Smart City segment, with projects in Connected Industry being the second highest category.
+As the research shows, almost a quarter of all projects are within the Smart City segment, with projects in the Connected Industry being the second-highest category.

 Smart City IoT Segment

 Smart City projects can cover a wide variety of fields but are often linked to:

 - transport applications – for example, traffic monitoring and control, smart bus shelters and parking systems;

 - other public service aspects.